 By making use of the globally recognized WRI Aqueduct tool, we have established that the majority of our beverage packaging plants today (57%) are in low or low-to-medium water risk locations, with 23% in medium-to-high risk areas.
 However, 18.5% are in high risk areas, with the remaining 1.5% designated as extremely high risk.
 WRI considers issues such as water stress, baseline depletion, interannual and seasonal variability, groundwater table decline, coastal and riverine flood risks, drought propensity, untreated wastewater, coastal eutrophication potential and the availability of drinking water.

-We continue to focus on reducing water usage across our plants; however, we focus our effors on plants where water availability is an issue for local communities or where it creates operational challenges for us.
-As part of our 2030 water goal, Ball will develop formal water management plans outlining management strategies for all sites identified as high risk.
-We also use insights from the WRI Aqueduct tool when planning new plants or introducing more water-intensive products at existing ones.
+We continue to focus on reducing water usage across our plants; however, we focus our efforts on plants where water availability is an issue for local communities or where it creates operational challenges for us.
+As part of our 2030 water goal, in 2021 we began developing a roadmap for water management for our beverage packaging manufacturing plants, which includes guidance on water reduction, water recycling and local watershed engagement in areas of high water stress.
+We will pilot this management plan in 2022 at one of our high risk water sites prior to rolling it out to the global network.

 Material use and waste volumes are important yardsticks in evaluating the efficiency of our processes.
 Reducing spoilage in our manufacturing processes and recycling all metal production scrap are the most obvious ways that Ball can conserve resources and generate additional revenue.
 As our business continues to evolve and production volumes grow, our waste strategy remains the same—focus on systematically reducing the amount of waste generated, eliminating waste sent to landfills and increasing recycling rates.

 Approximately 87% of the total waste generated by Ball is metal manufacturing scrap.
 All of that scrap is sent back to our suppliers and remelted so it can be reused in new metal applications.
-Our waste management efforts focused on reducing the remaining waste streams which totaled 83,051 metric tons globally in 2020 (externally verified by ERM Certification and Verification Services).
+Our waste management efforts focused on reducing the remaining waste streams which totaled 86, 110 thousand metric tons globally in 2021.

 DATA AND EMPLOYEE COMMITMENT